Election Judge

 What Election Judges Do

 Election Judges are responsible for administering election procedures in each polling place.
-Duties include:
+Judge duties include:

 Who is Eligible to be an Election Judge in Maplewood